-May 2020 - Kraken Travel are planning a voyage to Rockall with the potential opportunity to land, weather dependent in May 2020.
-This trip is fully booked, but they are plannnig a second for 2022.
+June 2021 - Kraken Travel are planning a voyage to Rockall with the potential opportunity to land, weather dependent (postponed from May 2020).
+This trip is fully booked, but they are planning a second for 2022.
 For more information and booking please head to their website.

 4th July 2017 - Safehaven Marine completed their 'Long Way Round' circumnavigation of Ireland via Rockall, placing a plaque on the rock without landing.
 The team comprised skipper Frank Kowalski, Mary Power, Ciaran Monks, Ian Brownlee and Carl Randalls, and were unfortunately unable to confirm whether the navigation light is still in operation.

 29th May 2016 - Neil McGrigor's team of four landed by Scorpion RIB 'Rockall' from Oban, they spent the night and installed a new Carmanah M650 solar LED white light, which is programmed to flash at 15 second intervals.

 Nick Hancock has published his book Rockall Solo about his 2014 expedition, which is available here.

 19th July 2014 - Nick Hancock achieved record breaking 45 day occupation record of Rockall.